-OL Reign announce 24-match season schedule
+OL Reign announces 24-match season schedule

 After the Courage match, the Reign will hit the road for the Cascadia derby against the Portland Thorns FC on May 23.

-The Bold’s home season finale is Oct.
+The Bold’s home finale is Oct.
 16 against the Washington Spirit.

 Fans are permitted to attend matches at Cheney Stadium.
 There’s a limited capacity to comply with state health regulations.
 Contact the Reign’s website, https://www.olreign.com/tickets, or call (866)99-REIGN for more information.

-The Reign is entering their eighth season in the NWSL.
-The league canceled its 2020 regular season due to the coronavirus pandemic, instead playing a Challenge Cup tournament in Utah and regionalized, four-game Fall Series in home markets.
+The Reign is entering its eighth season in the NWSL.
+The league canceled its 2020 regular season due to the coronavirus pandemic, instead playing a Challenge Cup tournament in Utah and a regionalized, four-game Fall Series in home markets.

 The Bold advanced to the NWSL semifinals in 2019 under former coach Vlatko Andonovski, who now leads the U.S. women’s soccer national team.
 The Reign were level with the Courage at the end of regulation but conceded three goals to lose the playoff match 4-1 in October 2019.